About Us

 MOChA Mission: to improve all pupil learning and all student achievement.

-MOChA Board of Directors
+MOChA Board of Directors & LEADERSHIP

 Jitendrapal Singh Kundan, Treasurer

 Jit has over 20 years of experience creating, leading, and managing multicultural educational teams coast to coast and internationally through major organizational change(s).
-A consultant, trainer, coach and speaker in building resilient, equitable, and inclusive organizations, Jit has committed the last ten years to help organizations – nationally and internationally – build equity culture, working with government agencies, nonprofits, and foundations across the country to help their staff and stakeholders learn how to work in more inclusive cultures.
+A consultant, trainer, coach, and speaker in building resilient, equitable, and inclusive organizations, Jit has committed the last ten years to helping organizations – nationally and internationally – build equity culture, working with government agencies, nonprofits, and foundations across the country to help their staff and stakeholders learn how to work in more inclusive cultures.

 In addition to his formal work in education, Jit has extensive experience as a board member, including UMOJA Drum Coop, Hamline Advisory Board, Minnesota Leadership Academy, Upper Mississippi Academy, and MN Youth Coordinating Board – successfully creating cohesive annual school fairs amongst Charter and Districted Schools.